anvega/spire-katacoda/README.md

 however if (when) the environment doesn't even boot there can be very little feedback about what Katacoda doesn't like in the scenario.

-I found it helpful to run scenarios locally before even trying to run them in Katacoda.
+ITs helpful to run scenarios locally before running them in Katacoda.
 Generally I start with the directory structure the way I want to see it on the target system and get commands/scripts running locally against either `k8s` or `docker-compose` as appropriate.
 Once I can run through the